-Light surrounds us ewerywhere.
-This is an electromagnetic wave, which is the fastest in the environement.
-For Earth the main source of light is the Sun.
-Another source is artifical lightning, created by humankind.
-In this article I would like to bring an relevant information about the essence of light surrounding us and the ways to measure it.
-This article doesn’t cover all isues and phenomenas related with light, thus you will find a lot of links at the bottom of this reading.
+Light surrounds us everywhere.
+This is an electromagnetic wave, which is the fastest in the environment.
+For Earth, the main source of light is the Sun.
+Another source is artificial lightning, created by humankind.
+In this article, I would like to bring a piece of relevant information about the essence of light surrounding us and the ways to measure it.
+This article doesn’t cover all issues and phenomena related to light, thus you will find a lot of links at the bottom of this reading.

-Before I describe the methods of light level measurements I would like to say something about the light phenomenas in general.
-There is at least a few, knowing for us light phenomenas, which are all around us in day-to-day life.
+Before I describe the methods of light level measurements I would like to say something about the light phenomena in general.
+There are at least a few, knowing for us light phenomena, which are all around us in day-to-day life.
 Some of them are confused with another.
 That’s why I decided to clarify them for everyone.

 Illuminance and luminous flux

 Illuminance is a measure of how much luminous flux is spread over a given area.
-It refers to total “amount” of visible light present and the total surface, that is also important.
-A given amount of light will illuminate a surface more dimly if it spread over a larger area, so illuminance is inversely proportional to area when the luminous flux is held constant.
-This is analogue to inverse-square law (Pic.
+It refers to the total “amount” of visible light present and the total surface, which is also important.
+A given amount of light will illuminate a surface more dimly if it spread over a larger area, so illuminance is inversely proportional to the area when the luminous flux is held constant.
+This is analog to inverse-square law (Pic.
 2).
-The basic illuminance unit is lumen, measuring of the total quantity of visible light emitted by a source.
-The lumen is comprised of candela – base unit of luminous intensity and steradian – the solid angle being a ratio between the area subtended and the square of its distance from the center.
+The basic illuminance unit is lumen, measuring the total quantity of visible light emitted by a source.
+The lumen is comprised of candela – the base unit of luminous intensity and steradian – the solid angle being a ratio between the area subtended and the square of its distance from the center.

 The most important point is, that illuminance is never directly visible as a quantity of light.
 We only see its reflected image as the luminance of physical surfaces.
 Our judgment that areas are brightly or dimly lit is actually based on our perception of the light reflected from familiar surfaces, such a white walls.